ese3500/final-project-sid-s-kids/README.md

 #### 3.1.1 Overview

-The software is an integral part of a rectifier system and manages the conversion process from AC to DC by controlling the firing angle of SCRs using a PID algorithm on an ATMega 328 PB microcontroller.
+The software is an integral part of a buck-boost system and manages the conversion process from 1 DC voltage to another by controlling the duty angle of MOSFET using a PID algorithm on an ATMega 328 PB microcontroller.

 #### 3.1.2 Users